South Carolina’s Suicide & Crisis Lifeline

 Highly Trained Staff

-Crisis workers receive extensive training that is certified by the American Association of Suicidology.
-Our diverse team focuses on engagement and empowerment to support you.
+Crisis workers receive extensive training both internally and through the network provider, Vibrant Emotional Health.
+The 988 Lifeline is made up of a diverse team focused on engagement and empowerment to support you.

 Here To Listen

-We know that in life there are enough people telling you what to do and how to feel.
+The 988 Lifeline knows that in life there are enough people telling you what to do and how to feel.
 We aren’t one of them.
-We’re here to give you the time and space to talk through your struggles.
+The 988 Lifeline is here to give you the time and space to talk through your struggles.

 A Safe Space